zhengthomastang/Cal_PnP/README.md

    2. `frm.jpg`: Input frame image

 ## How to Build

 1. Download and make the OpenCV library.
+A tutorial is given [here](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
 2. Compile using g++ in Linux environment.
 If you are new to g++ compilation with OpenCV, please refer to this [link](http://answers.opencv.org/question/25642/how-to-compile-basic-opencv-program-in-c-in-ubuntu/).
 In the command window, you can `cd` to the directory of `./Cal_PnP/` and use the following command to compile our source code, where `bin` is the executable file generated.
 Note that you may need to add `sudo` at the beginning to grant the admin permission.
 ```g++ -I/usr/local/include/ -L/usr/local/lib/ -g -o bin ./src/main.cpp ./src/Cfg.cpp ./src/CamCal.cpp -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_calib3d -lm```

 ## How to Use
 1. Set the corresponding input/output paths in the configuration file if necessary.